The Acrobat XI Family includes desktop products, mobile apps, and online services.

 Acrobat XI Pro, Acrobat XI Standard, and Adobe Reader XI are now available worldwide.

-Adobe actively supports Acrobat XI, Acrobat X, and Acrobat 9.
-Per the Adobe Enterprise Support Lifecycle Policy, support for Acrobat 8 and Reader 8 ended on November 3, 2011.
+Adobe actively supports Acrobat XI and Acrobat X. Per the Adobe Enterprise Support Lifecycle Policy, support for Acrobat 9 and Reader 9 ended on June 26, 2013.

 Registered owners of the current version of Adobe Acrobat are eligible to receive person-to-person support on issues related to installation and products, with affordable per-incident support prices.
 Visit the Acrobat Help page for additional support information, including worldwide telephone support numbers, Knowledgebase articles, and tutorials — available free of charge.
 The Acrobat Help page also provides detailed information on common Acrobat issues.